shapeshift/thornode/docs/mimir.md

 `MaximumBondInRune`: Sets an upper cap on how much a node can bond `MinimumBondInRune`: Sets a lower bound on bond for a node to be considered to be churned in

+## Derived Assets

+`DerivedDepthBasisPts`: Allows mimir to increase or decrease the default derived asset pool depth relative to the anchor pools.
+10k == 1x, 20k == 2x, 5k == 0.5x
+`DerivedMinDepth`: Sets the minimum derived asset depth in basis points, or pool depth floor.
+`MaxAnchorSlip`: Percentage (in basis points) of how much price slip in the anchor pools will cause the derived asset pool depths to decrease to `DerivedMinDepth`.
+For example, 8k basis pts will mean that when there has been 80% price slip in the last `MaxAnchorBlocks`, the derived asset pool depth will be `DerivedMinDepth`.
+So this controls the "reactiveness" of the derived asset pool to the layer1 trade volume.
+`MaxAnchorBlocks`: Number of blocks that are summed to get total pool slip.
+This is the number used to be applied to `MaxAnchorSlip`

 ### Yggdrasil Management